Sealab 2021: Production

 Very few of the episodes of the series share any continuity or ongoing plot.
-For instance, the entire installation is destroyed at the end of many episodes, and crew members are often killed in horrible ways, only to return in the following episode.
+For instance, the entire installation is destroyed at the end of many episodes, and crew members are often killed in various ways, only to return in the following episode.
 There are occasional running gags, such as the "Grizzlebee's" restaurant chain, a parody of Applebee's and Bennigan's, the character of Sharko, and Prescott, the half-man, half-tentacle monster "from the network".
 It contains many references to the pop culture of the 1980s–2000s and makes use of other cartoons from the 1970s besides that on which it is based, such as 1973's Butch Cassidy for the on-screen appearances of the Sealab writers, and various one-off appearances of other characters.